klahnakoski/spread-server/README.md

 2. Have client send database to node
 3. Have node merge database
 4. Have client shard database, send to N nodes, nodes verify and merge

-5.
+### Questions:

-* use nginx to deliver result files?
+* use nginx to deliver result files? - maybe, do we require authentication?  session?
-* client open connection, wait for result, finish request
-* host will send command, make file, and return result

-* how to asynch the request?
+* how to asynch the request? requests will respond with response url, which is filled at a later time
+* probably need a status endpoint so we know when the response file is ready
 * what is the QoS?
-* long tcp connection?
-* requests session?
-* request is pure sql, or soemthing else?
+* request is pure sql, or something else? - we will accept language based on request path, and convert if required.
-* tcp with json as request?

 ### Query

-* Send query to server and get back response
+* Send query to server and get back response with url to result
-* reduce latency of request
-* Send query to master, master distrbutes query to many, and collects results
+* Send query to master, master distributes query to many, and collects results
-  * client send broadcast and reduce queries
+  * client send broadcast and reduce queries?
-  *

 ### Ingestion